wkarges/Microsoft-PowerBI-Integration/README.md

 This tutorial is intended for employees of Four Winds Interactive.
 If you're unaffiliated with FWI and looking to develop with Power BI's REST APIs this tutorial is unlikely to be helpful.

 **UPDATE 9-24-2020** I've added additional instructions for creating a service account.
-After you've registered your app and designated App permissions you can create a service account user in Azure ID who's credentials will be used for the GetAccessToken request.
+After you've registered your app and designated App permissions you can create a service account user in Azure ID who's credentials will be used for the AccessToken POST request.

 ## Getting Started